Research on human subjects and personal data

 Ethical review of research involving humans

-Since 2004, certain kinds of research involving humans, including personal data, must be reviewed before it may be begun.
-Here you can find more information on what kinds of research that must be reviewed, what to do, and what applies to student work as well as research carried out abroad.
-You can also find information about responsibilities concerning ethical review and how the preventive measures to be taken by departments can be set up.
+Here you can find information on what kinds of research that are subject to ethical review, what to do, and what applies to student work as well as research carried out abroad.
+You can also find information about responsibilities concerning ethical review.

 To inform research subjects and ask for consent